dreamchef/dynamicscheduler/README.md

 ### Event Recording
 User can enter events with date and time
 ### Global Preferences
-- Repetition: determines how much the routine changes from day to day (holding taskload constant)
+- Repetition: determines how much the routine changes from day to day (holding task load constant)
 - Work times: determines where the scheduler is allowed to place work sessions
 - Session length: determines how long the scheduler will assign to work on a single task
 - Variety: determines whether subsequent tasks are similar or disparate